hpham2/MEAN-Stack/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+## Do it for easy setup
+1. Clone to your desktop
+2. run "npm install"
+3. run "npm install -g @angular/cli"
+4. run "ng serve" for first terminal
+5. run "npm run start:server" for second terminal

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.